Defining $\mathbb Z$ using unit groups: Introduction

 \subsection{Brief history}

-The first result showing that a first-order theory of a ring is undecidable was due to D. Hilbert and P. Bernays \cite{HB} and J.B.
-Rosser \cite{Rosser}.
+The first result showing that a first-order theory of a ring is undecidable was due to J.B.
+Rosser \cite{Rosser} building on results of A. Church \cite{Church} and K. G\"{o}del \cite{G}.
 The ring in question was $\Z$.
 J. Robinson \cite{Rob1} produced a definition of $\Z$ for the rings of integers of every number field, thus showing that the first-order theory of these rings is undecidable.
 Her definition was of a simple form $\forall\exists\ldots \exists$ but depended explicitly on the degree of the extension.
 Later in \cite{Rob3} she produced a uniform definition of $\Z$ across all rings of integers of number fields, but the uniform formula was much more complicated.
 (See Definition \ref{def:uni} for our interpretation of the notion of uniformity.)
-In this paper we construct a definition of $\Z$, without parameters, over the rings of integers of all number fields and some classes of these mentioned rings and has the form $\forall\forall\exists\ldots \exists$.
+In this paper we construct a definition of $\Z$, without parameters, over the rings of integers of all number fields and some classes of infinite algebraic extensions of $\Q$.
+This definition has the form $\forall\forall\exists\ldots \exists$.